WERW (student radio): History

 In response to the student complaints, and with the new team in place, the University Union organization established WERW in January 1987.
 University Union is commonly referred to as "U.U." and the station call letters, WERW, were chosen as shorthand for "We Are U.U.".
 During its first year, WERW broadcast out of the control room of CitrusTV (then UUTV) for a limited broadcasting schedule, and was heard only on cable television (WJPZ earlier had a similar arrangement).
 University Union secured just enough funding for turntables, a mixing console and other basic broadcast necessities and WERW moved into a "real" studio over the summer of 1987 in Watson Hall just across the hall from WJPZ.
 The station was originally heard only through television monitors and over low-power FM.
-By the early 1990s, WERW operated on carrier current at 750 AM and was available in Syracuse University's dorms and some other campus buildings.
+By the early 1990s, WERW operated via carrier current on 750 AM and was available in Syracuse University's dorms and some other campus buildings.

-A low-power AM broadcast transmitter was acquired and an antenna was erected atop Booth Hall in 1995 to allow WERW to broadcast with 20 watts of power at 1570 AM while simulcasting on 750 AM.
+A low-power AM broadcast transmitter was acquired and an antenna was erected atop Booth Hall in 1995 to allow WERW to broadcast with 20 watts of power on 1570 AM while simulcasting on 750 AM.
 It could then be heard all across campus at the Syracuse University and in adjacent areas of the city of Syracuse.

-By the late 1990s, the carrier current broadcast at 750 AM had been abandoned.
+By the late 1990s, the carrier current broadcast on 750 AM had been abandoned.
 WERW began to simulcast its programming on the Web in early 2001.
 A few years later, the 1570 AM transmitter began to broadcast a dead carrier signal when the cable that ran from the studio to the transmitter was cut or damaged from corrosion.

+In 2002, WERW released an album of music from local artists in conjunction with the campus record label.

 In early 2010, WERW split from University Union and became an independent student organization.
 "What Everyone Really Wants" began to be used as an alternate meaning for the call sign instead of the original meaning of "We Are U.U."
 In October 2010, the station relaunched and began to broadcast from its new facilities in the basement of the Schine Student Center in the Jabberwocky Cafe.